Stop Images Loading Automatically in Mail for iOS to Reduce Data Usage & Speed Up Email

 This doesn’t mean you won’t be able to view remote images or pictures attached to emails, it just means you’ll have to selectively download them by tapping on the image in the opened Mail message.
 This gives you direct control over what is downloaded

-Stop Automatically Loading Remote Images in Mail App
+How to Stop Automatically Loading Remote Images in Mail for iPhone and iPad

 - Open Settings and go to “Mail, Contacts, Calendars”